nkuppan/country/README.md

 [![API](https://img.shields.io/badge/API-21%2B-brightgreen.svg?style=flat)](https://android-arsenal.com/api?level=21)
 [![Build Status](https://travis-ci.org/naveenkumarn27/country.svg?branch=master)](https://travis-ci.org/naveenkumarn27/country)

 Country's list with flag image.
-Can launch this activity to show the list of country with flag or without it.
+Can launch this as an activity to show the list of country with flag or as a dialog.

 How to add to your project
 --------------

-Sample implementation gif file for country selection and using search functionality
+Sample implementation gif for country selection and using search functionality

 <img src="screenshots/country.gif" width="270" height="480"/>